erees1/erees1.github.io/_posts/2020-04-13-beam_search.md

  First I evaluated how close both a beam search and a greedy search come to decoding the most likely solution.

-Calculating the actual most likely solution $\boldsymbol{w}^\star$ involves performing a very expensive exhaustive search as discussed previously, therefore it was only possible to perform this evaluation for very small vocabulary sizes.
+Calculating the actual most likely solution $\mathbf{w}^\star$ involves performing a very expensive exhaustive search as discussed previously, therefore it was only possible to perform this evaluation for very small vocabulary sizes.

 <span class="image blog">
     <img src="{{ "img/blog/beam-search/decoder-accuracy.png" | relative_url }}" alt="feature-importance" />
-    **Figure 1** - A comparison of beam and greedy search (decoder accuracy defined as $\frac{p(\boldsymbol{\widetilde{w}})}{p(\boldsymbol{w}^\star)}$
+    **Figure 1** - A comparison of beam and greedy search (decoder accuracy defined as $\frac{p(\mathbf{\widetilde{w}})}{p(\mathbf{w}^\star)}$
 </span>

-Figure 1 was produced by randomly generating 64 probability distributions with a memory of 2 and a sequence length of 3 and then taking the average ratio of the probability of the decoded sequence $p(\boldsymbol{\widetilde{w}})$to the probability of the optimal sequence $p(\boldsymbol{w}^\star)$ for both beam and greedy search decoders (using the code above).
+Figure 1 was produced by randomly generating 64 probability distributions with a memory of 2 and a sequence length of 3 and then taking the average ratio of the probability of the decoded sequence $p(\mathbf{\widetilde{w}})$to the probability of the optimal sequence $p(\mathbf{w}^\star)$ for both beam and greedy search decoders (using the code above).
 This process was then repeated for a number of vocab lengths.
 As shown the beam search was able to come much closer to the optimal solution than the greedy decoder and seemed to offer a c.
 10% bump in sequence likelihood over the greedy decoder.

 #### Experiment 2

-In the first experiment the computational expense of finding the actual optimal sequence $p(\boldsymbol{w}^\star)$ limited the comparison to very small vocab lengths.
+In the first experiment the computational expense of finding the actual optimal sequence $p(\mathbf{w}^\star)$ limited the comparison to very small vocab lengths.
 In order to investigate a larger vocab length I instead compared the probabilities of the sequences generated by beam search and greedy search directly.
 This was done in the same manner as the above with the exception that 32 probability distributions were generated for each vocab length with a memory of 1 (to enable faster computation).

 <span class="image blog">
     <img src="{{ "img/blog/beam-search/ratio-of-beam-to-greedy-temp1.png" | relative_url }}" alt="feature-importance" />